How Many Relationships Fail [Breakup Statistics]

 : Married60%

-Most likely ways to respond to ending a relationship
+The most likely ways to respond to ending a relationship

 Respondents were told to imagine future breakups and choose all options/reactions that they would likely have in that scenario.